 Durability & Build Quality

 A solid compact build makes these dumbbells highly desirable.
-Shorter in length than the Bowflex and Powerblocks, creating a dumbbell that is much easier to train with, almost the same natural feel as using fixed weight dumbbells.
+Shorter in length than the Bowflex, Merax and AtivaFits, creating a dumbbell that is much easier to train with, almost the same natural feel as using fixed weight dumbbells.

-Firm but comfortable contoured grip handle made from steel but coated with a layer of rubber provides a handle that’s pretty grippy, even in humid sweaty weather, slippage will be at a minimum.
+Firm but comfortable contoured grip handle made from steel but coated with a layer of rubber provides a pretty grippy handle, even in humid, sweaty weather, slippage will be at a minimum.

-The plates are coated in high impact PVC, good for keeping the plates rust and rattle free, but if you’re like me, and like to train to failure some of the time and drop the dumbbell pair, you might have to watch it with the core plates.
+The plates are coated in high impact PVC, useful for keeping the plates rust and rattle-free, but if you’re like me and like to train to failure some of the time and drop the dumbbell pair, you might have to watch it with the Core plates.